maxjacobson/smashcut-web-classic/views/about.markdown

 ### About this site

+* The source code will be available on GitHub
 * Written in [Ruby](http://ruby-lang.org) with the [Sinatra](http://sinatrarb.com) DSL
+* The front-end stuff is JavaScript/jQuery and SASS/CSS
 * Hosted by [Heroku](http://heroku.com)
 * Logo by [Amber Vittoria](http://ambervittoria.com)
     * Wiggly animation done by me with help from [jQuery](http://jquery.com)